Elena Gerhardt: Wartime recitals in England

 With the outbreak of war, Gerhardt expected that her singing career was at an end as there should be no taste for German music in Britain, especially as she would only sing in German, and the broadcast of the German language was forbidden on the BBC home programmes.
 However, Myra Hess insisted upon involving her in the National Gallery mid-day concerts, where she first appeared in December 1939, and afterwards in twenty-two concerts with Myra Hess or Gerald Moore, being very greatly appreciated.
 With Myra Hess and Lionel Tertis she sang the Brahms viola songs and other lieder recitals in many parts of England and Scotland, including a complete Winterreise in Reading, and in 1942 gave BBC lieder broadcasts to Argentina.
 Her teaching picked up again after 1941.
 With Myra Hess she sang at Haslemere for Tobias Matthay and his pupils.
 She gave a sixtieth birthday concert in the Wigmore Hall in 1943, and further National Gallery and Wigmore Hall concerts in 1944.
 News of the destruction of Leipzig and Dresden filled her with deep sadness.

 The diarist James Lees-Milne recorded a performance of Schubert by Gerhardt on Wednesday, March 18, 1942 at the National Gallery in London: "Elena Gerhardt came out close to where we were sitting.
 She is an enormous woman with so dropsical a belly that it looks like a pillow tied to her front not belonging to her person at all.
 She wore a black velvet dress like a monk's habit, tied with a black cord round her middle.
 She must be about sixty but still has a voice.
 When she walked in she was beautifully powdered, her grey hair tied up, immaculate.
 When she came out all the powder was gone, her face shining with sweat.
 She was mopping her forehead with a handkerchief.
 Yet she looked happy, fulfilled.
 Where we were sitting it was difficult to hear her clearly, and her low notes not at all."

-Late career

-In 1946, when the BBC Third Programme (i.e., Radio 3, the classical music station) was inaugurated, she gave three broadcasts, including lieder recitals and talks about her career and the interpretation of Winterreise.
-She also recorded Schumann's Frauenliebe und -leben in that year.
-She made a broadcast of Brahms's songs in May 1947.
-That was soon after her formal retirement from the platform in March 1947.
-Her husband Dr Kohl died in May 1947 and the remainder of her professional life was devoted to teaching in London, where one of her earliest pupils was Marina de Gabaráin.
-She managed to arrange the escape of her brother Reinhold and his family from Eastern Germany, and he joined the staff of the Guildhall School of Music.

-Gerhardt was one of the very great interpreters of German lieder, a singer who made her career almost entirely in this genre.
-She published her autobiography in 1953.

-She died on 11 January 1961 aged 77, in London.